Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 HypoGal, My Story

-I had never considered what the words "chronically ill" or "living with a disability" represent for most of my life until I began my HypoGal journey.
+I never considered what the words "chronically ill" or "living with a disability" until I began my HypoGal journey.

 I used to relate "chronically ill" and "disability" to someone dying or becoming paralyzed.

-I naively took my ability to walk, talk, socialize, use the restroom or drive a car.
+Before living with a chronic illness I naively took my ability to walk, talk, socialize, use the restroom or drive a car for granted.

 Hi, my name is Lisa, and I have Sheehan's Syndrome.